TaylorAbraham/Covert-Channels/go_covert_lib/client/README.md

 npm run build
 ```

+The client can then be accessed from the same IP as the Go server.
+I.E. http://localhost:8080

+## Setup for Development

 If you are making changes to the frontend, rather than re-building the frontend every time, you may use the client watch script to automatically trigger a build each time changes are made.
 First run the one-time setup by allowing execution and installing inotify-tools:
 ```
 chmod +x client_watch.sh